bengfarrell/gourmez-blog/content/blog/2025-02-17-grahams-10-year-tawny-port.md

 ---
-title: "Graham's 10-Year-Old Tawny Port""
+title: "Graham's 10-Year-Old Tawny Port"
 date: "2025-02-17"
 description: "Most memorable flavors?
 Date, coconut, light brown sugar on the nose.
 Date is strong on the palate and pecan nuttiness comes next.
 Then caramel as rich as its coloring."
 coverImage: "https://thegourmez-wpmedia.s3.amazonaws.com/2024/11/Albrecht-2024-sized+(7).jpg"